Discrimination: a few clarifications

 - At times it may be appropriate to distinguish between one person and another.
 For instance, if an agency is looking for an older model to promote anti-aging skin products, then this is justified.

-- An order to discriminate (asking someone to discriminate) is also forbidden.
+- An instruction to discriminate (asking someone to discriminate) is also forbidden.

 - Example: a client asks a temping agency not to accept persons of foreign origin for a certain job